 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Real Estate Fund (Institutional Shares) rose 4.55% in the first quarter, yet modestly underperformed the MSCI USA IMI Extended Real Estate Index by 57 basis points.
-During the quarter, the Fund’s relative real estate category weights added value, but this positive effect was more than offset by the effect of stock selection.
+Baron Real Estate Fund declined 3.66% in the second quarter, yet outperformed the MSCI USA IMI Extended Real Estate Index by 200 basis points due to differences in real estate category weights relative to the index.